RickKotlarz/Copilot-for-Security-Plugins/Markdown_formating_Defender_incident/readme.md

 |-------------------------|-----------------|------------|-------------------|----------------------|--------------|-----------------|--------------------|-------------------|------------------------------|
 | 2025-01-08T12:09:40.47Z |     1234        |   Active   | https://12.aka.ms | Multi-stage incident | High         | John.Doe        | Malware            | True Positive     | 2025-01-22T23:33:21.1733333Z |
 ```
-> When you resubmit the 'Initial prompt,' the first element will now be "Created Date," followed by "Incident ID," and then "Status," instead of "Incident ID," "Display Name," and "Severity." **Apply these instructions before formatting the other prompts.** For better organization and easy access, consider saving this prompt in a promptbook.
+> Notice that re-running the [Initial prompt](#initial-prompt) now results with the first column of "Created Date," followed by "Incident ID," and then "Status," instead of "Incident ID," "Display Name," and "Severity." **Be sure to apply these instructions before formatting other prompts.** For better organization and easier access, consider saving this prompt in a promptbook.

 [![002_AskGPT_markdown_formatting.png](./images/002_AskGPT_markdown_formatting.png)](./images/002_AskGPT_markdown_formatting.png)

 > Another example of markdown formatting is shown below, using bullets, indentations, and a horizontal bar after each incident.
 In this example, the "Assigned To," "Classification," and "Determination" fields have been excluded from the formatted output by removing them from the markdown example.
 ```